 Various studies support the use of black cohosh as an alternative to estrogen therapy in menopausal women.
-Black cohosh roots contains triterpene glycosides which bind to the estrogen receptor where it selectivelysuppresses LH secretion.
+Black cohosh roots contain triterpene glycosides which bind to the estrogen receptor where it selectively suppresses LH secretion.
 Unlike estrogens, black cohosh does not affect the secretion of prolactin, follicle-stimulating hormone, luteinizing hormone.
-The result is an estrogenic effect, which will decrease symptoms such as hot flashes, diaphoresis and psychological disturbances.
+The result is an estrogenic effect, which will decrease symptoms such as hot flashes, diaphoresis, and psychological disturbances.

 Gives relief in PMS

-Black Cohosh is expectorant and antitussive.
-It support better circulation and expels mucus from the bronchial tubes.
+Black Cohosh is expectorant, and antitussive.
+It supports better circulation, and expels mucus from the bronchial tubes.

 - Capsules: 40-80 mg twice a day standardized to 1 mg triterpenes.